K-Scorpio/scorpiosec/content/en/posts/HTB-Bizness.md

             break
 ```

-After running it we find the password to be `monkeybizness`.
+After running the script we find the password to be `monkeybizness`.

 ![Password finder with Python](/images/HTB-Bizness/pwd-find.png)

-We use it to login as root on the target machine with `su root`
+We use it to login as root on the target machine with `su root`.

 ![root login](/images/HTB-Bizness/root-login.png)